iharshilbhatt/Blog_Post_Application/README.md

  ● Submission Handling: Once submitted, the form data can be sent to an email or stored in a database for future reference.

+ ### **6. Privacy Policy Component**
+ - The PrivacyPolicy component is crucial for informing users about how their data is handled.
+ This section typically includes:

+ ● DataCollection: Information on what data is collected from users, such as cookies, personal information, and usage analytics.

+ ● DataUsage: Details on how the collected data is used, including marketing purposes and user interaction.

+ ● UserRights: Information on users' rights concerning their data, including options for data deletion and opting out of marketing communications.